jacobian/djangobook.com/chapter04.rst

 Sure, that uses the template system, but it doesn't solve the problems we pointed out in the introduction of this chapter.
-Namely, the template is still embedded in the Python code.
+Namely, the template is still embedded in the Python code, so true separation of data and presentation isn't achieved.
 Let's fix that by putting the template in a *separate file*, which this view will load.

 You might first consider saving your template somewhere on your filesystem and using Python's built-in file-opening functionality to read